theory/justatheory/content/post/past/db/pg/enforce-set-of-values.md

 A check constraint violation on `eye_color` is much more informative than a foreign key constraint violation.
-The downside to a check constraint, however, is that it’s not as self-documenting.
+The downside to a check constraint, however, is that it's not as self-documenting.
 You have to look at the entire table in order to find the constraint:

     % \d faces